anoopsarkar/nlp-class-hw-archive/aligner/readme.md

 German-English data.
 To upload the alignment using `default.py`:

     python default.py -p europarl -f de -n 10000 > output.a
+    head -1000 output.a > upload.a

+There is a size limit to your uploads to the leaderboard.
+Make sure you upload only the first 1000 lines of the alignment file to the leaderboard.

 When you develop your own aligner called `your-aligner.py` you have to make sure you use the same command line arguments as `default.py`:

     python your-aligner.py -p europarl -f de -n 10000 > output.a
+    head -1000 output.a > upload.a

-Then upload the file `output.a` to the leaderboard on [sfu-nlp-class.appspot.com](https://sfu-nlp-class.appspot.com)
+Then upload the file `upload.a` to the leaderboard on [sfu-nlp-class.appspot.com](https://sfu-nlp-class.appspot.com)

 ## Options